michal-km/rtask/README.md

 ### 3. Populate with example data

 Five example article nodes are available out of the box for purpose of testing.
-More can be added in the CMS which can be accessed at http://localhost/user/login with credentials: admin/tbd.
+More can be added in the CMS which can be accessed at http://localhost/user/login with credentials: admin / zaTtYzpCvxVvwQj

 ### 4. Use